driesvints/dotfiles/readme.md

 Your Mac is now ready to use!

+> Note: you can use a different location than `~/.dotfiles` if you want.
+Just make sure you also update the reference in the `.zshrc` file.

 ## Your Own Dotfiles

 If you want to start your own dotfiles from this setup, it's pretty easy to do so.
 First of all you'll need to fork this repo.
 After that you can tweak it the way you want.